Recovery after an appendicectomy

 Returning to work and normal activities

 We generally recommend that you take 1 to 2 weeks off work.
-You may want to go back to work sooner if you have a non-physical job.
-However, you may need more time off work if your job involves heavy lifting or manual labour.
-You can talk to your GP about this.
+You might want to go back to work sooner if you have a non-physical job.
+However, you might need more time off work if your job involves heavy lifting or manual labour.

 Follow-up appointment

-It is not usual to have a follow-up appointment after surgery to remove your appendix, unless you have any more issues or complications.
+You probably will not need a follow-up appointment after having your appendix removed, unless you have any complications.

-If you have any concerns, please call the hospital ward where you were treated for advice.
+If you have any questions, please call the hospital ward or day surgery unit where you were treated for advice.
 Your GP and practice nurse can also help with any questions or concerns about your recovery.

-Speak to your GP or go to your nearest A&E if you:
+Speak to your GP or call NHS 111 if you:

 - have leakage, redness, increased pain or other problems with the wounds

-- feel unwell and have a very high temperature, or feel hot or shivery
+- feel unwell and have a very high temperature (fever), or feel hot or shivery

 - have pain in your calves (the back part of the lower legs) or are short of breath